HomePeopleAlumni

 Who is Michael?

-Mike was a postdoc in the FunGen lab since February 2023.
+Mike was a postdoc in the FunGen lab since February 2023 until February 2026.
 He carried out his PhD studies in the University College Cork Department of Physiology.
-His research was funded by a Lilly Doctoral Scholarship and focused on using 3D human neuronal culture for the study of Alzheimer’s disease.
+His PhD research focused on using 3D human neuronal culture for the study of Alzheimer’s disease.

 His postdoc project looked at the multiparametric characterisation of neurodevelopmental disorders using human neural organoids.
 Working within both the FunGen lab and the team of Prof. Ruslan Dmitriev, Mike’s research focused on the integration of complex cell culture, advanced imaging, and “Big Data” methodologies for experimental pipeline design.